Walter P. Phillips: Early career

 Phillips worked his way up in the American Telephone and Telegraph Company, and became known as an "expert telegrapher", respected for his speed in sending and receiving messages.
 By 1868, he was working for the Western Union Telegraph office in Providence, where his skill caught the attention of Samuel Morse.
 Phillips was the winner of several telegraphy contests; in one contest, he accurately transcribed more than 2,700 words in one hour, earning him a personal letter from Morse, along with a gift; the letter praised Phillips for his "dexterity" in the use of Morse code as well as his "faultless manner of recording" messages.
 In 1870, he became involved in journalism.
 He was named the managing editor of the Providence Morning Herald, where he worked for two years.
 He subsequently became editor of the Providence Morning Star.
 In 1871, he decided to start a newspaper in Attleborough, Massachusetts, the place where his wife was born.
 That newspaper, the Attleborough Chronicle, debuted on February 3, 1872.
 A year later, Phillips sold it for $5,000.
 Later in 1873, he and his family moved to New York City, where he was a reporter for The New York Sun, before being hired by the Associated Press to work in their New York office.

 Later career

+Phillips worked for the Associated Press from 1875 to 1879, serving as the New York Bureau's assistant general manager.
+Most sources say that it was during this period of time (c.
+1879) that he created what came to be known as the Phillips Code.
+It had become clear to him, as a veteran telegrapher and journalist, that certain words were frequently used in news dispatches; he compiled and expanded the system of abbreviations that would make sending and receiving news stories much easier.

+Phillips explained that he was in large part putting down the collective experience of generations of telegraph operators.
+In the introduction to the 1907 edition of his book, "The Phillips Code: A Thoroughly Tested Method of Shorthand Arranged for Telegraphic Purposes.
+And Contemplating the Rapid Transmission of Press Reports; Also Intended to be Used as an Easily Acquired Method for General Newspaper and Court Reporting," Phillips wrote, "Research suggests that at one time, commercial telegraphs and railroads had numerical codes that contained at least 100 groupings.
+Few survived beyond the turn of the century.
+The compilation in this book represents the consensus of many whose duties brought them into close contact with this subject."